Ad

 Participating agencies included Durango Fire Protection District, La Plata County Sheriff’s Office, Colorado State Patrol, Colorado Department of Transportation, Farmington Police Department Bomb Squad, FBI, La Plata County Road and Bridge and La Plata County’s Office of Emergency Management.

-Emergency responders line up near the abandoned house where 50 pounds of explosive material was found.
+Emergency responders line up Monday north of Durango near an abandoned house where a suspicious material was found.
 (Courtesy of Randy Black)

 sedmondson@durangoherald.com